Costa Rica Reminded Me Why I Fell In Love With Backpacking

 Buses run when they run.

-Rain appears aggressively and without warning.
+Rain appears without warning.

 Roads suddenly become mountains.

-A quick drive somehow takes four hours.
+A drive that looks short on the map somehow lasts four hours.

-That slower rhythm became part of the experience.
+It becomes part of the experience.

-The Nature In Costa Rica Feels Almost Excessive
+Nature Feels Almost Excessive

 Waterfalls.